Marianna Fiorin

 One day later, a job offer materialized, and within a month, I boarded a plane to the city that would become my new home.
 I felt like it was the most natural step, and I have felt that way since then.

-My background in Italy is architecture, I am an architect with a master’s of restoration of historical buildings.
-After working on some architectural projects, I had started working on interior projects while in Italy, but on commercial spaces and not residential.
+My background in Italy is architecture; I am an architect with a master’s in restoration of historical buildings.
+After working on some architectural projects, I started working on interior projects while in Italy, but on commercial spaces and not residential.

 My inspiration comes from the city, as it really is in every corner of it, not only in the buildings, but also in the people that inhabit it and that come from every angle of the world.
 However, the best inspiration comes from traveling.
 Nothing is like traveling to discover new ideas.
 And also design shows and art galleries, like yours, are always a good source of inspiration.